programmfabrik/easydb-documentation/content/technical/api/suggest/_index.en.md

 Remarks:

 - `linked_objecttypes` and `fields` cannot be set simultaneously
+- `pool_ids` only applies for tokens, it is ignored for suggesting linked objects and fields
 - `languages` are only taken into account if `fields` are given
 - `timeout` is only used for the Elasticsearch request to retrieve tokens.
 It does not affect the requests for fields and linked objecttypes.
 The whole API call may take longer than the given value.